 the court's matrimonial department a call as well, if you feel the

-required waiting period has expired, and you have yet to received
+required waiting period has expired and you have yet to receive

 the postcard indicating the status of your divorce.

 Upon contacting the matrimonial department, be prepared to